mjeronimo/carma2/README.md

 # Architecture Questions

 * All CARMA nodes as lifecycle nodes?
+Yes

 * All CARMA nodes as Composable nodes?
+Yes

 * Is there a lifecycle manager for each subsystem?
+No, only one central lifecycle manager to start.
     * With one central lifecycle manager that interacts with the subsystems?

-* How does the CARMA architecture intersect with Docker containers?
-Per subsystem?

 * What is the recovery strategy?
     * Notify the system monitor?
-    * Monitor and reset a subsystem?[ ]
-Add composable nodes to CarmaNode
+    * Monitor and reset a subsystem?

 * How does Launch interact with Lifecycle nodes and recovery?
     * Which component owns restarting the nodes?

+* Topic
-Launch
+    * Launch
-Lifecycle nodes
+    * Lifecycle nodes
-Parameters
+    * Parameters
-Subsystems
+    * Subsystems
-System Eventing and state machines
+    * System Eventing and state machines
-Composable nodes (especially in subsystems)
+    * Composable nodes (especially in subsystems)
-Recovery
+    * Recovery

 Localization system recovery
     LiDAR-based localization fails, transitions output pose to GPS